thacuber2a03/catcurses/doc/catcurses.md

 ```

 Controls translation of the return key into NL (10, 0x0a, '\n').
-This allows for detecting whether the return key was pressed, amongst other benefits (see `man 3x nonl`).
+This allows for detecting whether the return key was pressed, amongst other benefits (see `man 3x nl`).
 Must only be called on the standard terminal (see `fn stdTerminal`).
 Reports whether the translation was able to be enabled/disabled.